-Botanically speaking, lemon balm (Melissa officinalis), which grows as a perennial in U.S. Department of Agriculture plant hardiness zones 3 through 7, and lemon mint (Monarda citriodora) are both members of the extensive mint family (Lamiaceae), but they are not related very closely.
-Lemon mint is one of the many species in the bee balm genus (Monarda spp.) while lemon balm and its cultivars form their own genus (Melissa spp.).
+While lemon balm (Melissa officinalis) and lemon mint (Monarda citriodora) are both members of the extensive mint family (Lamiaceae), they are not closely related.
+Lemon mint is one of the many species in the bee balm genus (Monarda spp.) and lemon balm and its cultivars form their own genus (Melissa spp.).
 Additionally, they grow in different areas of the country.
 In the United States, lemon balm, a perennial, is found in zones three through seven, while lemon mint, an annual or tender perennial, grows in zones five through nine.